Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/granite/parameterized-namespace-include/subpages/parameter-example.md

 ### Syntax

-The way it works is that give defined a property value (not key!) in the dialog XML the following expression:
+The way it works is that in a property value (not a property key!) in the dialog XML  you put the following expression:

 {% raw %}
 <figure class="highlight"><pre><code class="language-xml" data-lang="xml">${{(OptionalTypeCast)parameterKey(:OptionalDefaultValue}}</code></pre></figure>